Welcome to The Good Life! 🍯

 -------------------------

-We also support Spanish translations, provided the rights to translate have been previously acquired.
+We also support Spanish translations, provided the rights to translate have been acquired in advance.

 A comprehensive set of guidelines can be found on the submission page of our website.